P2SL-LCI-AIA LEAN DESIGN FORUM 2017

 Download the research report by Cheng_EtAl 2016 MotivationMeans_IPDA_LCI_Report

 10:15 – Noon

-Session VI: David Mar (Mar Structural Design) and panel members Bill Andrews (Walter P. Moore), Greg Luth (GPLA) and Corrie Messinger (McCarthy)
+Session VI: David Mar (Mar Structural Design) moderated the panel comprising Bill Andrews (Walter P. Moore), Greg Luth (GPLA) and Corrie Messinger (McCarthy)

 12:00 – 12: 15 Plus/Delta